Best Wireless Keyboard of 2021

 All of our other models were seriously lackluster in this category, averaging 6-15 ft, with the worst connectivity coming from the nano USB-connected keyboards.
 We realize that most people won't ever find a need to use their keyboards from very far away, but this connectivity test gives evidence of the true strength of each keyboard's connectivity.

 For some wireless keyboard users, portability is a valuable asset.
 If you're interested in transporting your keyboard, whether from home to office or just to use it with your tablet or phone on the go, we've done the leg work of examining each keyboard to see how easily they could be moved from place to place.
 The most portable keyboards we tested were the foldable models.
-All keyboards varied in their size and weight, with some of the slim and lightweight boards being reasonable to carry in a bag along with a laptop and others better suited to be a mainstay on a desk.
+All keyboards varied in size and weight, with some of the slim and lightweight boards being reasonable to carry in a bag along with a laptop and others better suited to be a mainstay on a desk.

 Obviously, the battery life of any wireless electronic device is important to take into consideration.
 Some of the models we tested were rechargeable, and others required alkaline batteries.
 Others had light settings that affected battery life.

 All of the models that recharge via USB cables can be connected to a computer so they can be charged and used simultaneously.
 For these models, which include all but the OMOTON and both Logitech's, battery life is not an enormous factor — assuming you are always near your computer while using your keyboard.
-The OMOTON, Arteck Universal Slim Portable, Arteck 2.4G, Jelly Comb, and Klim Chroma all have automatic sleep modes that kick in after a certain amount of idle time, helping to extend battery life immensely.
+The OMOTON, Arteck Universal Slim Portable, Arteck 2.4G, and Klim Chroma all have automatic sleep modes that kick in after a certain amount of idle time, helping to extend battery life immensely.

 The backlit keyboard models, including the Arteck Universal Slim Portable, Klim Chroma, and iClever, will all have significantly shorter battery capacities if their backlights are left on.
 To conserve battery, the Klim will automatically turn off its backlights after 60 seconds of idle time.
 The Arteck will turn off its backlight after 10-15 seconds of idle time.
 The iClever will not automatically turn off its backlight, but it can be turned off manually, extending its battery life from an advertised 5 to 30 hours.